 It is the applicant's responsibility to ensure that all required information is submitted to the Office of Admissions.
 The Admissions Committee will review applicant's records when all information is complete.
 Admission decisions will be communicated to applicants in writing as soon as possible after the decision has been made, typically within one to two weeks.
 Admission into undergraduate and graduate programs is decided on a rolling basis.
 Students are thus encouraged to complete and submit their applications as early as possible.
-All applicants are asked to share their citizenship status during the admissions process; however additional disclosure of status information is not required unless the applicant is seeking certification to study under a temporary student visa, or entering a licensure or otherwise specialty academic program where graduates are required to demonstrate legal citizenship status.
+All applicants are asked to share their citizenship status during the admissions process; however additional disclosure of status information is not required unless the applicant is seeking certification to study under a temporary student visa.